-We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges, and are 3 times more likely to be abused than their peers.
+We recognise that pupils with SEND or certain health conditions can face additional safeguarding challenges, and are 3 times more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - > Communication barriers and difficulties in managing or reporting these challenges
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - · Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) than other pupils

+- The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - · Communication barriers and difficulties in managing or reporting these challenges

 We offer extra pastoral support for these pupils.
-This includes:
+This may include: